Nationally recognition for excellence

-Shepherd Center is part of an elite group of hospitals to receive designation from the Administration for Community Living’s (ACL) National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) as a Spinal Cord Injury Model System (SCIMS) and Traumatic Brain Injury Model System (TBIMS).
+Shepherd Center is proud to be part of an elite group of hospitals designated by the Administration for Community Living’s (ACL) National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) as both a Spinal Cord Injury Model System (SCIMS) and Traumatic Brain Injury Model System (TBIMS).
+These designations represent the highest level of achievement in rehabilitation care and research.

 The Southeastern Regional Spinal Cord Injury (SCI) Model System at Shepherd Center is the largest of the country’s 18 Model Systems of Care for spinal cord injury, with the largest number of new admissions and outpatient visits of all the Model Systems sites.